-The rules will be amended to implement Sections 17724 and 17724a of the Public Health Code, MCL 333.17724 and 333.17724a, concerning pharmacists ordering and administering qualified immunizing agents and qualified laboratory tests.
+The rules will be amended to implement Sections 17724, 17724a, and 17744g of the Public Health Code, MCL 333.17724, MCL 333.17724a, and MCL 333.17744g, concerning pharmacists ordering and administering qualified immunizing agents, ordering qualified laboratory tests and dispensing medications based on the results, and prescribing hormonal contraceptives.
 Further, all rules will be reviewed, updated, and revised for clarity as needed.